obicons/obicons.github.io/_pages/about.md

   - /about.html
 ---

-I am a fifth year PhD candidate in The Ohio State University's CSE department, where I help developers understand challenges faced by emerging technology & I create tools to help developers build reliable software systems.
-Currently, I study reliability challenges in autonomous vehicle firmware.
+I am a sixth year PhD candidate in The Ohio State University's Computer Science and Engineering department.
+I like to call my research interests *gradual formal methods*: Observe real software in situ to construct a principled model to drive decision-making.
+I've applied this technique to autonomous vehicle firmware, and more recently to deep learning frameworks.
 My advisors are Drs.
 Feng Qin and Christopher Stewart.

 ## Recent Blog Posts